newton-adhikari/EKF_2d_localization/README.md

-# EKF Localization Simulation 🚗📍
+# EKF Localization IN 2D

 A Python project demonstrating robot localization using the **Extended Kalman Filter (EKF)**.
 This project models a differential drive robot navigating in a 2D plane, estimating its position and orientation based on noisy motion and sensor measurements relative to a fixed landmark.